 In 2013, he read ‘The Driver’ at a public reading of the Wexford Fringe Festival in 2013.
 He is a member of the Rathmines Writers’ Workshop.

-This website also contains Stephen’s regular reviews of pubs to try a pint in Dublin.
+This website also contains Stephen’s regular reviews of pubs in which to try a pint in Dublin.
 He welcomes feedback on his work, and can be contacted at: email@example.com